Third-oldest university in England debate: Incorporation

 The first criterion, incorporation, does not apply to all modern universities, some of which are unincorporated trusts under Church of England dioceses, and others are parts of larger, for-profit, corporations.
 "Sovereign power" might also be seen to exclude any modern university that gained its title through the Companies House route.

 It could be similarly argued that it did not apply in the early 19th century, when the University of Edinburgh (which was indisputably recognised as a university) was a trust under the town corporation.
-This is important for the debate as neither UCL not Durham were founded as corporations.
+This is important for the debate as neither UCL nor Durham were founded as corporations.

 If trusts under corporations fall within the definition, then Durham (as a trust under Durham Cathedral established by Act of Parliament) qualifies from 1832, otherwise only from 1837.
 UCL was not founded by "sovereign power", but as an unincorporated joint stock company, similar to the modern Companies House route.

-Teaching and Residents
+Teaching and residents

-The next three criteria are taken from Hastings Rashdall's definition of mediaeval studium generale.
+The next three criteria are taken from Hastings Rashdall's definition of a medieval studium generale.
 UCL, King's and Durham meet these from early on, Durham specialising in theology and the London colleges in medicine, but London did not have a teaching rule until it became a federal university in 1900.

 The fifth criterion, residents, would appear to imply that universities must be residential.
 This was certainly not the case in the early 19th century as the Scottish universities were non-residential.
 The London colleges followed this pattern (as did the redbrick university colleges later on the century), although Durham followed Oxford and Cambridge in being residential.
 It also does not apply to the modern era, with both the Open University and the University of Arden being distance-learning institutes.